Autoparallel/site/content/longform/holy_trinity/algebra_as_computation.md

 Everything simply being built up from our methods on the `F`, then `V<M, F>`, and now the `DirectProduct<M, N, F>` types.

 ### summary
-In this sense, the product type is essentially like logical `AND` and, in fact, `AND` is also a product categorically.
+In this sense, the product type is essentially like logical `AND` as it requires us to fill each and every one of its components.
+In fact, `AND` is also a categorical product.
 The product type is a way to combine two objects into a single object and work with them as a single object so that each factor is treated independently.

 There is not much of a point to working with the `ProductType` I defined here in Rust and the reason why is that Rust's `struct` types already capture this completely.
+Succinctly: `struct` **is** a product type.
 However, one should note that we can start to see a bit of the lack of expressiveness in Rust's type system when we start to think about the universal property of the product type.
 Without access to Rust's `struct`, could you have defined a `ProductType` that allowed for an arbitary number of types to be combined into a single object?
 Can you parameterize the associated types like `type X` and `type Y` in the `ProductType` trait with some other arbitrary trait?

-TODO: Talk about the product as gluing together of arrays?
+Lastly, give this some thought with `tuples` instead of `struct` types.
+Everything should essentially be the same, but it will also line up clearly with the work we've done here (we wrote the product vector as a tuple, actually) and you should take a challenge to work through the case of products that are arbitrarily long.

 ## coproduct
 One thing we can always do with diagrams is flip them around to create the *dual* of the original diagram.
-We may wonder why the hell we would do this, but it turns out that the dual of a diagram can often serve a great utility like the original diagram, and they are in a sense "independent and opposite" types from one another.
+We may wonder why the hell we would do this, but it turns out that the dual of a diagram can often serve a great utility like the original diagram, and they are often "independent and opposite" types from one another.
 When we do this diagram reversal, we add the prefix *co* before the name of the other diagram.
 For now, let's take a look then at the *coproduct* (or *sum*) for vector spaces $V$ and $W$ which is often called the *direct sum* and written as $V\oplus W$.